ilanschnell/bitarray/README.rst

 ``fromfile(f, n=-1, /)``
    Extend bitarray with up to ``n`` bytes read from file object ``f`` (or any other binary stream what supports a ``.read()`` method, e.g. ``io.BytesIO``).
    Each read byte will add eight bits to the bitarray.
-When ``n`` is omitted or negative, all bytes until EOF is reached.
-When ``n`` is non-negative but exceeds the data available, ``EOFError`` is raised (but the available data is still read and appended).
+When ``n`` is omitted or negative, reads and extends all data until EOF.
+   When ``n`` is non-negative but exceeds the available data, ``EOFError`` is raised.
+However, the available data is still read and extended.

 ``index(sub_bitarray, start=0, stop=<end>, /, right=False)`` -> int